skip to main content

 HelloFresh is ceasing operations in Italy and Spain, citing a lack of a viable path to profitability

-The German food company reported in February lower-than-expected preliminary group revenue for 2025 and said it would cease operations in Italy and Spain, citing a lack of a viable path to profitability.
+The German food company reported in February lower-than-expected preliminary group revenue for 2025 and said it would cease operations in Italy and Spain, citing the lack of a viable path to profitability.

-For 2026, the firm expects a further decrease in revenue of around 3% to 6%, dragged by prolonged effects of operational and manufacturing bottlenecks in the US on consumer retention in the ready-to-eat business.
+For 2026, the firm expects a further decrease in revenue of around 3% to 6%, dragged by prolonged effects of operational and manufacturing bottlenecks in the US on consumer retention in its ready-to-eat segment.